fpm-git/Stockade/README.md

-# floatperms
+# Stockade
-Floatperms and the coupled [sails-hook-floatperms](https://github.com/fpm-git/sails-hook-floatperms) have been designed to fill the need for a strict, yet highly flexible permissions system, supplanting the policies system which Sails provides by default.
+Stockade and the coupled [Stockade-hook](https://github.com/fpm-git/stockade-hook) have been designed to fill the need for a strict, yet highly flexible permissions system, supplanting the policies system which Sails provides by default.

 ## What's the big idea?
 Sails policies function just fine for small projects, however, as project size grows, a few issues with the default policies implementation may become evident: